argoproj/argo-workflows/docs/metrics.md

 The metric names emitted by this mechanism are prefixed with `argo_workflows_`.
 `Attributes` are exposed as Prometheus `labels` of the same name.

+Prometheus metrics will return empty metrics on a workflow controller which is not the leader.
+All metrics emitted over Prometheus will have `argo_workflows_` prefixed to their name.

 ### Common

 You can adjust various elements of the metrics configuration by changing values in the [Workflow Controller Config Map](workflow-controller-configmap.md).